mmcclimon/mcclimon.org/content/portfolio/movemate.md

 This situation was, maybe obviously, untenable.
-Our platform operators were spending an unreasonable amount of time observing, planning, scheduling, and monitoring user moves via a manual process that very prone to errors.
+Our platform operators were spending an unreasonable amount of time observing, planning, scheduling, and monitoring user moves via a manual process that was very prone to errors.
 This is silly, because it's exactly the kind of thing computers are good at!
 By this time, I had something of a reputation for taking crufty old systems and making them much nicer to use, and so I turned my sights on the user mover.